bigskysoftware/intercooler-js/README.md

 ## Introduction

-Intercooler is a small (6.74KB gzipped) library that allows you to add AJAX to your application using HTML attributes.
+Intercooler is a small, [jQuery](https://jquery.com/)-based  (6.74KB gzipped) library that allows you to add AJAX to your application using
+HTML attributes.

 Here is an example: